ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished Etch-a-Sketch

 **Thoughts:** Implemented the ability to change grid size.
 When I finished it, it was very barebones.
 After looking at a few examples from other students, I was able to spice mine up further while only using my own knowledge to do so.
 I could add more, such as different colors and functions.
 For now I'm satisfied

+### Day 32: July 19, 2021

+**Today's Progress**: Learned about JS objects, did various array exercises and learned about array-specific functions such as map, sort, find, reduce.
+Also completed two JS exercises, calculator and palindromes

+**Thoughts:** JS objects were incredibly similar to Python disctionaries, so that knowledge made my understanding of it increasingly easier.
+The array exercises were all easy except for reduce, but I feel better about it now.
+Calculator was simplistic, palindromes I completed but I know it could be much more optimal.